Maxwell Anderson: Personal life and death

 Mab divorced her husband, singer Charles V. Maynard, and moved in with Anderson.
 She was a significant help with clerical duties, but had expensive tastes and spent Anderson's money freely.
-Their daughter, Hesper, was born August 1934.
+Their daughter Hesper was born August 1934.
 Anderson left Maynard following the discovery of her affair with Max's friend, TV producer Jerry Stagg.
-The combination of losing Anderson, their massive tax debt, and the loss of her home proved too much for Mab, who on March 21, 1953, after several unsuccessful attempts, committed suicide by breathing car exhaust.
+The combination of losing Anderson, their massive tax debt, and the loss of her home proved too much for Mab, who on March 21, 1953, after several attempts, killed herself by breathing car exhaust.
 Hesper wrote a book, South Mountain Road: A Daughter's Journey of Discovery describing how following her mother's suicide, she unearthed the fact that her parents never married.

-Anderson married once more, to ABC's TV Celanese Theater Production Assistant, Gilda Hazard, on June 6, 1954.
-This final marriage was a happy one, lasting until Anderson's 1959 death.
+Anderson then married Gilda Hazard on June 6, 1954.
+This marriage was a happy one, lasting until Anderson's 1959 death.